uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

 	* Mid-term assessment: **10%**
 	* End-term assessment: **10%**

-* Lab exercise, after-class programming and scripting assignments will make 70% of the overall grade:
+* Lab exercises, after-class programming and scripting assignments will make 70% of the overall grade:
 	* Lab exercise: **30%**
 	* Homework: **40%**